Privacy Policy

 11. Changes to This Policy

 We may update this Privacy Policy occasionally.
-The revised version will be indicated by an updated “Effective Date” and will be effective as soon as it is posted.
+The revised version will be indicated by an updated effective date and will be effective when posted.

 12. Contact Us

-If you have any questions about this Privacy Policy or our practices, contact us at: Astute Performance Consulting
+If you have questions about this Privacy Policy or our practices, contact us at:

 info@astuteli.com